thxlib/thxlib.github.io/lib/thx.color/index.md

   - cross
 layout: library
 classPath: src
 description: "Library for color manipulation.
-Contains definitions for CieLab, CieLCh, Cmy(K), CubeHelix, Grey, Hcl, Hsl(A), Hsv(A), Rgb(A), Xyz and Yxy as well as alpha versions of the sames and color parsing."
+Contains definitions for Lab, LCh, Cmy(K), CubeHelix, Grey, Hcl, Hsl(A), Hsv(A), Rgb(A), Xyz and Yxy as well as alpha versions of the sames and color parsing."
 contributors:
   - fponticelli
-releasenote: Documentation update.
+releasenote: Improvements and renamed some color spaces.
-version: 0.16.1
+version: 0.17.0
 url: "https://github.com/fponticelli/thx.color"
 title: thx.color
 dependencies: